County Donegal: Referendums

 The 23rd Amendment permitting the State to join the International Criminal Court in 2001 received the lowest support in Donegal, with just 55.8% of voters backing the proposal, compared with 64.2% nationally.
 Donegal is the only county to have voted against the Treaty of Lisbon twice, in 2008 and 2009.
 Voters in the county also rejected both the Fiscal Treaty and the referendum on children's rights and state care in 2012.

 On the issue of abortion and right to life vs pro-choice, Donegal has consistently been the most conservative county in Ireland.
 In 1992, two referendums on the issue were held.
-The first was an amendment which specified that the State could not limit the freedom of travel of women seeking abortions abroad.
+The first was an amendment that specified that the State could not limit the freedom of travel of women seeking abortions abroad.
 The second specified that the distribution of information about abortion services available in other countries was not unlawful.
 In contrast to the rest of Ireland, Donegal voted decisively against these amendments.

 The twenty-fifth amendment in 2002 to tighten the ban on abortion in Ireland received the most support in Donegal.
 Nationally, 50.42% of voters voted against the amendment, whereas 68.8% of voters in Donegal voted in favour of it.
 In May 2018, Donegal was the only county in Ireland to vote against the repeal of the Eighth Amendment of the Constitution which had acknowledged the right to life of the unborn.
 In October 2018, 48.5% of voters in Donegal voted against repealing the offence of publishing or uttering blasphemous matter, the highest of any county and significantly above the national total of 35.15%.

-In the 2024 constitutional referendums, Donegal had the highest votes for "no" in the country where 80% voted "no" to family and 84% voted "no" to care.
+In the 2024 constitutional referendums, Donegal had the highest votes for "no" in the country, where 80% voted "no" to family and 84% voted "no" to care.